 We are thrilled to be embarking on this journey with you as you begin to plan for your bar or bat mitzvah experience.
 This is a time of great simchah (joy) and celebration for you, your loved ones, and our entire community.
 Your spiritual development is equally as important as your intellectual and physical growth, and we hope the b'nai mitzvah process will be a launching pad for the deeper development of your own Jewish life and identity.
 This formative experience will provide opportunities for you to make meaning in your own life through study, prayer, community engagement, and changing the world for the better through your growing commitment to tikkun olam.
 The bar or bat mitzvah journey is about becoming.
 Rather than representing a destination, it represents a waypoint, a significant stop on your Jewish journey.
 It provides an opportunity for reflection and contemplation.
 It is when you begin to choose what role Judaism plays in your life.
 It is when you begin to decide, day by day, choice by choice, who you are going to be in this world and what it means to be a part of our community and our People.
 We look forward to sharing moments filled with thoughtfulness and joy, searching and holiness, discovery and celebration, as we travel on this road of becoming together...

-L'shalom,

-Rabbi Yoshi Zweiback Cantor Emma Lutz Rabbi David Woznica Rabbi Ron Stern Rabbi Sari Laufer Rabbi Josh Knobel

-ABBREVIATED TIMELINE TO THE B'NAI MITZVAH PROCESS

-This abbreviated timeline depicts the various stages of your child(ren)'s bar/bat mitzvah journey.
+L'shalom, Rabbi Yoshi Zweiback Cantor Emma Lutz Rabbi David Woznica Rabbi Ron Stern Rabbi Sari Laufer Rabbi Josh Knobel WISETEMPLE ABBREVIATED TIMELINE TO THE B'NAI MITZVAH PROCESS This abbreviated timeline depicts the various stages of your child(ren)'s bar/bat mitzvah journey.
 We hope it will serve as a quick guide to assist you in navigating and understanding the B'nai Mitzvah process; from choosing your service date to planning for the big day!
 Please note that this template has been simplified and does not contain all the necessary information pertaining to our program's requirements and/or expectations.
 This document is subject to change slightly from year-to-year and without prior notice.

-3 years before 4th/5th Grade the BM date Family Education Meetings An email will be sent requesting each family & WTY Teen Program to choose three date and time Wise Elementary School options.
-We will then assign your and the Religious School date, send a notice to e-sign will hold 5th & 6th grade your service contract and make Family Programs.
-You will 2 years contacted by the Wise a deposit payment to secure and before Temple Youth (WTY) office the BM date confirm your child's service. regarding registration for the 7th grade teen program.
-2 to 3 years before Intro to B'nai Mitzvah Program the BM date Families will be invited to attend one or more informational Meeting with the officiating rabbi meetings.
-At this time, you and/or cantor will have the opportunity to Families will receive email ask questions, review program notifications to schedule 1 year before expectations, and will receive an Initial Family Bar/Bat confirmed other important material.
-Mitzvah Meeting with the BM date officiating rabbi.
-Please note, your Temple account will be reviewed prior to this meeting and must be in good-standing at this time (1 year out from your service date).
-9 months before the Service Leading & BM date Torah Reading Prep Student assessment will be required Torah Study & D'var Torah Prep prior to assigning a mentor.
-Mentoring meetings will be scheduled and student Email notifications will should begin planning and working on their Tikkun Olam Project at this time.

-Final Family Rehearsal

-You will spend one and half hours with the clergy to practice and run through the service.
-Plan to review speeches, blessings & honor participants.
+3 years before 4th/5th Grade the BM date An email will be sent requesting each family to choose three date and time options.
+We will then assign your date, send a notice to e-sign your service contract and make a deposit payment to secure and confirm your child's service.
+2 to 3 years before Intro to B'nai Mitzvah Program Families will be invited to attend one or more informational meetings.
+At this time, you will have the opportunity to ask questions, review program expectations, and will receive other important material.
+Service Leading & Torah Reading Prep Student assessment will be required prior to assigning a mentor.
+Mentoring meetings will be scheduled and student should begin planning and working on their Tikkun Olam Project at this time.
+Final Family Rehearsal You will spend one and half hours with the clergy to practice and run through the service.
+Plan to review speeches, blessings & honor participants. the BM date

-3 months before the BM date
+9 months before the BM date